Tim Burchett TN-02

 2023 U.S. House Speaker election

-During the 118th Congressional Speakership Election, Representative Matt Gaetz and a handful of other representatives were holdouts in voting for Rep. Kevin McCarthy for Speakership.
+During the 118th congressional speakership Election, Representative Matt Gaetz and a handful of other representatives were holdouts in voting for Rep. Kevin McCarthy for speaker.
 Burchett voted for McCarthy on every ballot.
-While people claimed that after Burchett walked over and whispered into Gaetz’s ear, Gaetz and others abstained, giving a majority to McCarthy for Speaker, Gaetz had in fact begun abstaining before this conversation.[37]
+While people [who?] claimed that after Burchett walked over and whispered into Gaetz’s ear, Gaetz and others abstained, giving a majority to McCarthy for speaker, Gaetz had in fact begun abstaining before this conversation.[39]

-Burchett voted to provide Israel with support following 2023 Hamas attack on Israel.[38][39]
+Burchett voted to provide Israel with support following October 7 attacks.[40][41]

 UFOs